fff-rs/juice/FEATURE-FLAGS.md

-# Feature flags in Leaf
+# Feature flags in Juice

 ## The problem(s)

-Supporting different backends is an important concept in Leaf.
+Supporting different backends is an important concept in Juice.

-Optimally we would like to always have to choice of running Leaf on all backends.
+Optimally we would like to always have to choice of running Juice on all backends.
 However in reality there are some tradeoffs that have to be made.

 One problem is that certain backends require the presence of special hardware to